sosy-lab/sv-benchmarks/README.md

     A certain kind of undefined behavior (overflows of signed ints) must not be present in the program.
   - [termination](c/PropertyTermination.prp):
     The program must terminate on all execution paths.

+The above specifications are used, e.g., by SV-COMP, and the [rules page](http://sv-comp.sosy-lab.org/2017/rules.php) explains those specifications.

 ### Parameters